data61/gnaf/gnaf-test/README.md

 - install [node.js](https://nodejs.org/en/) and `npm` ([src/main/script/run.sh](src/main/script/run.sh) assumes that `node` executes the node.js interpreter);
 - run `npm install` to install node package dependencies

+## Results

+Overall results:

+	node src/main/script/summary.js stats*.json
+	{"samples":4780,"histogram":[["0",4764],["1",7],["8",1],["-1",8]]}

+A potential error reported for test addresses using street and locality aliases is (using [jq](https://stedolan.github.io/jq/) to filter and format):

+	jq .errors stats-localityAlias-streetAlias.json
+	"nofuz": {
+	  "-1": [
+	    "MAIDENWELL-BUNYA MOUNTAINS ROAD PIMPIMBUDGEE QLD 4615"
+	  ]
+	}

+A non-fuzzy search gets the same score for all the top 10 hits and they are all correct matches, just not the one we were looking for.
+Unfortunately G-NAF contains many duplicates with inconsistent usage of the main name and aliases.
+Most reported potential errors are similarly not actual errors.

+Baseline for following comparisons:

+	node src/main/script/summary.js -nofuz stats*.json
+	{"samples":956,"histogram":[["0",955],["-1",1]]}

+Inputting a field out or order (postcode before state) looses bigram matches but only introduced one additional potential error:

+	node src/main/script/summary.js -nofuzPostcodeBeforeState stats*.json
+	{"samples":956,"histogram":[["0",954],["-1",2]]}

+Adding a single character error and fuzzy matching also only introduced one additional potential error over the baseline:

+	node src/main/script/summary.js -fuzTypo stats*.json
+	{"samples":956,"histogram":[["0",954],["1",1],["-1",1]]}